-Whether you’d like to add a few winter interest plants to fill gaps in the border, or create a winter garden bed or a container garden by the door to welcome visitors, our tips for winter planting will help you plan your winter garden.
+Whether you’d like to add a few winter interest plants to fill gaps in the border, or create a winter garden bed or a container garden by the door to welcome visitors, these plants are guaranteed to keep your outdoor space looking great throughout the cold season.

 Holly is a great evergreen choice with red, yellow or orange berries.
 Plant in spring or autumn in well-drained, slightly acidic soil in full sun, though they will grow well in part shade.
 They make lovely topiary specimens in containers or in a border.

-Mahonia is useful for scented floral colour in winter and its evergreen pinnate leaves.
+Mahonia is useful for scented floral colour in winter and has attractivr evergreen pinnate leaves.
 Good in well-drained or moist soils in shade or part-shade.
 Cut back after flowering to keep a manageable size.
-It provides a good backdrop to all the winter plants.
+It provides a good backdrop to all other winter plants.

 5. Chimonanthus Praecox